whipowill/d2-mod-reformed/README.md

 - Sorceress
 	- Teleport allowed in town
 	- Meteor lands 2/3 faster
-	- All cooldowns reduced to 0.5 seconds
+	- All cooldowns reduced to 0.5 seconds (is this insane?)
 - Druid
 	- Shapeshift lasts longer (1 min per point)
+    - Spirit Wolves now do cold instead of physical damage (like D2R)
-	- All beasts can be summoned at same time
+	- All beasts can be summoned at same time (like D2R)
-	- Minions have increased critical chance (15% from 5%)
+	- All beasts have increased critical chance (15% from 5%)
+    - All beasts apply Open Wounds on attack (makes sense, right?)
 	- Spirits & vines cannot die
 	- Teleport allowed in shapeshift form

+Basically, making Summon Druid a viable class that otherwise could not exist.
+Physical immunes were an especially nasty problem from Summon Druids, and the cold damage on Spirit Wolves eases that pressure point.
+I literally copied and pasted that exact change from D2R -- it is exactly the same.

 Also ``data/global/sfx/`` includes some files to mute/swap annoying sounds (Amazon and Sorceress).